How to Run DeepSeek's 284B Model Locally on Laptop

 Thesis

-How to Run DeepSeek's 284B Model Locally on Laptop teaches a practical creative automation move: An explainer of how a 284-billion-parameter DeepSeek V4 model runs offline on a single laptop through three stacked tricks: mixture-of-experts so only ~13B parameters fire per token, ~2-bit quantization that shrinks weights from 568GB to ~70GB, and a rebuilt attention plus SSD-streamed cache, all packaged in a one-week C program (DS4) by Redis creator Salvatore Sanfilippo (antirez).
+How to Run DeepSeek's 284B Model Locally on Laptop teaches a practical local model/runtime move: An explainer of how a 284-billion-parameter DeepSeek V4 model runs offline on a single laptop through three stacked tricks: mixture-of-experts so only ~13B parameters fire per token, ~2-bit quantization that shrinks weights from 568GB to ~70GB, and a rebuilt attention plus SSD-streamed cache, all packaged in a one-week C program (DS4) by Redis creator Salvatore Sanfilippo (antirez).

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.